 CIRT will assign an instructional designer to serve as the main contact person to coordinate development of this degree program and to build the program courses in consultation with identified faculty Course Developers.

-Faculty Training & Support Funding = $3,000 per Course Developer All faculty who will develop courses for the program are required to complete the Teaching Online Seminar (TOL 6100) offered by CIRT.
-Faculty will receive a $2000 stipend at seminar completion and a $1000 stipend after course review.
-During the course of the seminar, faculty will redesign one of the courses in the program and at its completion, they will be certified to develop and deliver online instruction.
+All faculty who will develop courses for the program are required to complete the TOL Foundation Course (Track-A) offered by CIRT.
+Faculty will receive a $2000 stipend at completion of TOL and certification to develop and deliver online courses at UNF.

 The Department will submit a final report within 3 months of completion of the project to include:

 The funding described in this plan is contingent upon completion of course development and offering as describe above, and summarized in Distance Learning Program Intake Form.
 Changes to the agreements, timetables or funding will be based on agreement between the College and AA/CIRT.
-The funding agreements are subject to renegotiation if course development and delivery do not proceed according to the accepted Course Development Plan, with course development completed by term/year.
-In signing below, we accept this award and the conditions outlined in the letter.
+The funding agreements are subject to renegotiation if course development and delivery do not proceed according to the accepted Course Development Plan.